Biolinks Map

 Biolinks Map for South Gippsland

-The process will take a species-led, tenure blind approach and consider all environments across the region, not just those where larger patches of bushland exist.
 Similar biolink plans have been developed for a number of municipalities across the state, including nearby in the Cardinia Shire region, utilising the General Approach to Planning Connectivity from Local Scales to Regional (GAPCLoSR) method.

 This GAPCLoSR method will also be used for the South Gippsland Biolinks Map.
-It will combine a connectivity modelling approach with feedback from key regional stakeholders including local Landcare representatives.
+It will combine a connectivity modelling approach with feedback from key regional stakeholders including local Landcare representatives and landholders.
 It will also take into account all existing data on vegetation, land mapping and fauna records.
 Representative groups of fauna with similar ecological and dispersal requirements will be identified.
 These will be used to model and understand connectivity in the landscape.
 And this will be used to identify where on-ground action will have the most impact.

 image credit: James Garden Ecology Systems